 It’s also true that having an excuse to hang around a strong university taking as many courses as I can handle is awesome.
 As a writer, I enjoy learning stuff.
 It feeds my work, because now I have lots of thoughts bubbling to the surface, lots of complex theory and hidden history I want to put to words.
 It also feeds my soul.
 I’m psyched about composition courses and Jewish studies courses.
 I’m thrilled to learn Hebrew and Yiddish and how to coax freshmen into writing better essays.
 This is the third kind of learning I’m talking about, the kind where you pursue some non-writing academics and see where that takes you.
 Not all MFAs do this, but I think all of them should.
 In any case, my stuff gets better when I’m constantly expanding my mind.

 Then there’s professionalism, the last kind of learning I’m doing, and the one that has been most important for me.
-Before I came to Ohio I was fond of telling people professionalism was a crock, an invention of phonies hell bent on eliminating the authentic self from public discourse, a way of berating people for calling out oppression, which is a necessarily “rude” and “unprofessional” act.
+Before I came I was fond of telling people professionalism was a crock, an invention of phonies hell bent on eliminating the authentic self from public discourse, a way of berating people for calling out oppression, which is a necessarily “rude” and “unprofessional” act.
 All that is still true, much of the time.
 But also, there are a lot of wacky, weird, delusional, and mean humans out there, and a shockingly high number of them are drawn to the writing world and/or academia.
 Existing in the MFA has helped me to reframe my old point of view.

 Let’s say instead that professionalism is the art of dealing with difficult or bad people, of minimizing conflict when you must interact with difficult people, of preempting these people so they never even get the chance to be difficult at you.
 Let’s say that most MFAs are going to expose you to to folks with whom you’re not totally compatible, to perceived and real injustice that you can’t immediately counter.
 Let’s say professionalism is healthy boundaries, is reacting with dignity to the outrageous insults that life tends to toss our way.
 Not that I have always reacted with dignity myself, but I’m learning, finally, and I do credit the MFA for this breakthrough.